francislagares/francislagares/README.md

 <p align=center>
   <h3 align="center">ABOUT ME<hr/></h3>
   <p>
-    I am a Full Stack Developer who enjoys doing both Front end development and Back end work as well.
-Over the years I've learnt HTML, CSS, JS along with the latest technologies that come up.
+    Hey there ! <br /> I am a Full Stack Developer who enjoys doing both Frontend and Backend development work as well. <br />
+    Over the years I've learnt HTML5, CSS3 and JavaScript ES6 along with the latest technologies that came up along the way. <br />
+    Now focused on fullstack MERN development,
     I like to create high quality professional projects focused on the end user for an optimal experience.
   </p>
 </p>